theblackcat102/theblackcat102.github.io/_posts/2020-05-01-ICLR 2020 papers in two sentences.md

 ####  Towards Hierarchical Importance Attribution: Explaining Compositional Semantics for Neural Sequence Models

-Explaination via weighted value is not enough and introduce a hierarchical explaination model in NLP.
-The explaination is done via sampling
+explanation via weighted value is not enough and introduce a hierarchical explanation model in NLP.
+The explanation is done via sampling

 [github code](https://github.com/INK-USC/hierarchical-explanation)